Introduction

 Subsidence inversion occurs when a mass of air descends (subsides) from higher altitudes, warming as it compresses under pressure.
 This descending air creates a stable layer of warm air above cooler air near the surface.
 As the air sinks, it compresses and warms, preventing vertical mixing and trapping cooler air at the surface.

-• Effects: Subsidence inversions often lead to long periods of dry, clear weather and are associated with droughts and heatwaves.
-These inversions can also trap pollutants and smog in urban areas, leading to poor air quality.
+- Effects: Subsidence inversions often lead to long periods of dry, clear weather and are associated with droughts and heatwaves.
+These inversions can also trap pollutants and smog in urban areas, which leads to the poor air quality.

 Frontal Inversion